 Bells soon will be ringing in tandem.
 After 113 years as a social and religious center for Park City, the old chapel of St. Mary's Catholic Church will enter semi-retirement.
 Its replacement is a beautiful new chapel at Highway 224 and White Pine Canyon Road.

-In 1881, the 1st St. Mary's, a modest wood frame structure housing a chapel and school, was built on the Park Avenue site.
+In 1881, the 1st Street Mary's, a modest wood frame structure housing a chapel and school, was built on the Park Avenue site.
 After the church was destroyed by fire in 1884, these familiar 2 buildings constructed of native rock replaced it.
 School classes were held on the building grounds until it closed in 1933 because of declining enrollment

-Located at 115 Park Avenue.
+By Hal Compton, Research historian, P.C.
+Museum Located at 115 Park Avenue.
 View the map.